skip to Main Content

 Putting the AnyCase App to Work

-For me the, AnyCase App is an invaluable tool for tackling inconsistent capitalization issues in Autodesk Revit projects.
-By using the app to define project-wide conversion rules, convert text case directly in place(Uppercase, Snake case, or Un-Snake case😉), I’ve been able to easily maintain a consistent capitalization style across all text elements in my projects, and that’s what it’s all about.
-Inconsistent capitalization in Autodesk Revit projects can be a significant time drain, leading to unprofessional-looking documentation and potential miscommunication.
-However, by using the AnyCase App, I’ve been able to practically streamline my workflow aligning capitalization without ever rewriting anything, that saved me a ton of time and one of my (although important) least favorite tasks.
+For me the, AnyCase App is an invaluable tool for tackling inconsistent capitalization my Revit projects.
+By using the app to define project-wide conversion rules, convert text case directly in place(Uppercase, Snake case, or Un-Snake case😉), It is now super easy too maintain a consistent capitalization style across all text elements in the project, and that’s what it’s all about.

 Skip to content